BMAN60101 : Mathematical Programming and Optimisation

 30% Coursework (group presentations)

 |Course unit overview||

 This course covers the main mathematical programming and optimisation methods, including: linear, non-linear, integer and dynamic programming.
-Emphasis is placed on solving managerial optimisation problems by using some software tools, such as Excel Solver.
+The course also provides an introduction to meta-heuristics.
+Emphasis is placed on solving managerial optimisation problems by using software tools such as Excel Solver.